 The nonsterile surgical team members then position the patient in the left lateral position.
 The patient will be positioned so as their nonoperative side will contact the table.
-Sequential compression devices are applied to the legs to prevent embolic activity, then the leg proximal to the operrelieve pressure placed on the brachial plexus.
+Sequential compression devices are applied to the legs to prevent embolic activity, then the leg proximal to the operating table will be slightly flexed at the knee and abducted toward the chest.
+A pillow is then placed under the knee.
+The leg will be padded so contact with the table will not disturb the peroneal nerve.
+Arms are placed and secured on padded armboards with the superior arm pronated and slightly flexed, and the inferior arm positioned so the wrist is supinated and exposed so radial pulse may be palpated if necessary, and to protect the ulnar nerve.
+Additionally, a small roll is placed under the patient just below the last rib along the axillary line to allow for chest expansion, and to relieve pressure placed on the brachial plexus.
 Rolled blankets are placed under the scapula on the nonoperative side.
 Finally, three-inch safety straps are placed over the thigh and shoulder to ensure stability.